powerhousepro69/videoinfox/readme.md

 Clipboard Policy: &nbsp; There are only 2 circumstances when valid clipboard content will be cleared.

-1. User copies to clipboard.  &nbsp;    2.
+ &nbsp;  &nbsp;  &nbsp;  &nbsp;  1.
+User copies to clipboard.  &nbsp;    2.
 Clipboard has been played.